Children-in-Families/oscar-web/guides/private-hosting/README.md

 Once you have logged into your instance using the instructions provided by AWS you can create a new developer account on the server that you will use going forward.

-1. Add your public ssh key to authorized keys list on the server
+1. Add your public ssh key to authorized keys file on the server (usually found in `~/.ssh/authenticated_keys`)
 1. Create a new developer account using the [create-user.sh](./create-user.sh) script
-1. Add the server to your local .ssh config
 1. Update the server hostname so you know where you are: `hostnamectl set-hostname oscarprivatedemo`

 ## Installing Docker on Ubuntu